Temperature-biased double-loop Josephson flux transducer: The critical current

 As already shown in Ref.~\cite{GuaBra19}, a temperature gradient across a JJ formed by different superconductors, \emph{i.e.}, with $\delta\neq1$, may affect its critical current in such a way to induce a steeper response.
-In particular, a critical current ``jump'' occurs when the electrodes reside at the temperatures at which the BCS gaps coincide and the singularities of the anomalous Green functions in the two superconductors match~\cite{Bar82}.
+In particular, a critical current ``jump'' occurs when the electrodes reside at the temperatures at which the BCS gaps coincide and the singularities of the AGFs in the two superconductors match~\cite{Bar82}.
 This phenomenon is the non-dissipative counterpart of the peaks observed in the quasiparticle charge and heat current flowing through a voltage-biased $\text{S}_1$-$\text{I}$-$\text{S}_2$ junction~\cite{Sha62,Tow62,Har74,Bar82,Gol13,For16}, both determined by the alignment of the gap singularities of the BCS superconductors~\cite{Bar82}.
 In Ref.~\cite{GuaBra19} it was demonstrated that a requirement to observe this peculiar $I_c$ behavior is maintaining a temperature bias across the device.
-In other words, the fine control of temperatures is strictly necessary to observe this phenomenon.
-Instead, here we show how to relax this quite demanding requirement by proposing an alternative design of the device, which allows to accurately tune the superconducting gap.
-In fact, we demonstrate how to use magnetic fields, in the place of temperatures, to control the matching of singularities in the anomalous Green function, which gives rise to the critical current jumps.
-Moreover, the magnetic control of superconducting gaps makes it possible to observe the step-like response of $I_c$, if a temperature gradient is present, even in the symmetric-gap case, i.e., $\delta=1$, in other words, in a device formed by electrodes of the same material.
+In other words, in these researches the fine control of temperatures is strictly necessary to observe the phenomenon.
+Instead, in our setup this quite demanding requirement can be relaxed through the alternative proposed design, which allows to accurately tune the superconducting gap separately.
+In fact, in the place of temperatures, the magnetic fluxes can be used to control the matching of singularities in the AGF, which gives rise to the critical current jumps.
+Moreover, the magnetic control of superconducting gaps makes it possible to observe the step-like response of $I_c$, always provided that a temperature gradient is present, even for identical zero-temperature gaps, i.e., $\delta=1$, in other words, in a device formed by electrodes of the same material.